elmahio/documentation/docs/logging-heartbeats-from-azure-functions.md

 using System;
 using System.Threading.Tasks;
 using Elmah.Io.Client;
-using Elmah.Io.Client.Models; // 👈 Required for Elmah.Io.Client v3.x and lower only
+//using Elmah.Io.Client.Models; 👈 Required for Elmah.Io.Client v3.x and lower only
 using Microsoft.Azure.WebJobs;
 using Microsoft.Extensions.Configuration;